-For example, international agreements that include standards such as "least trade restrictive" or "least burdensome" are inconsistent with the U.S. Constitution and may affect a municipality's ability to implement effective economic development programs, environmental regulations, and zoning laws.
-According to U.S. unless certain Constitutional law. circumstances apply, the burden on local governments to defend their laws should be based on the standard "rationally related to a legitimate governmental interest."
+For example, international agreements that include standards such as "least trade restrictive" or "least burdensome" are inconsistent with the U.S. Constitution and may affect a municipality's ability to implement effective economic development programs, environmental regulations, and According zoning laws. to U.S. Constitutional law. unless certain circumstances apply, the burden on local governments to defend their laws should be based on the standard "rationally related to a legitimate governmental interest."